-- The locations where the existing infrastructure has head room capacity to accommodate additional growth and the level of growth that would represent a tipping point - What essential infrastructure is needed to support growth proposals - What evidence has been produced to support the need for identified infrastructure projects - 2.9 Gaining information from infrastructure providers and partners can prove challenging.
+- The locations where the existing infrastructure has head room capacity to accommodate additional growth and the level of growth that would represent a tipping point. - What essential infrastructure is needed to support growth proposals. - What evidence has been produced to support the need for identified infrastructure projects. - 2.9 Gaining information from infrastructure providers and partners can prove challenging.
 Some providers, such as utility providers, tend to be reactive in terms of providing infrastructure, only providing it where their modelling shows there is a lack of capacity and where they have sufficient confidence that the new development requiring the connection will be built.
 In other instances, infrastructure needs may be identified but not made public due to commercial sensitivities. - 2.10 Staffordshire County Council (SCC) is a particularly important partner with responsibility for key areas of infrastructure such as highways, education and flood risk.
-The Council already enjoys a strong relationship with the County Council which provided information to identify the baseline. - 2.11 In September 2018, SCC hosted a consultation day where officers met individual teams in order to get an initial understanding of infrastructure capacity.
+The Council already enjoys a strong relationship with the County Council which provided information to identify the baseline situation.
 Regular meetings with the individual teams have continued to support the progress of the plan, and to understand the infrastructure needed to deliver specific sites.
-Further details of engagement undertaken to date with SCC and other infrastructure providers are included in Chapter 5. - 2.12 Staffordshire County Council has also undertaken a Strategic Infrastructure Study across the County which included the involvement of the district councils which identified high level infrastructure deficiencies.
-This will form a key document to support bids for infrastructure funding. - 2.13 The Council also has a formal partnership with Staffordshire County Council, known as the South Staffordshire Growth Agreement, to deliver a variety of Economic Growth, Skills and Health priorities, all important aspects of the current and future physical and social infrastructure of the district.
-Moving forward, this partnership will be critical to how we deliver the strategic, social, and environmental infrastructure required to support future inclusive growth in South Staffordshire. - 2.14 As the Published Plan proposes a number of urban extensions adjacent to neighbouring authorities, partnership working has taken place and will continue with these authorities and other cross boundary agencies.
-For example, discussions will continue with representatives from the Integrated Car Board (ICB) and NHS England in the Black Country to understand the cross-boundary implications of growth on health provision.
+Further details of engagement undertaken to date with SCC and other infrastructure providers are included in Chapter 5. - 2.11 Staffordshire County Council with the involvement of the district councils has also produced a Strategic Infrastructure Plan 2018-2038 covering the County.
+The plan has identified high level infrastructure deficiencies and will form a key document to support bids for infrastructure funding. - 2.12 The Council works collaboratively with the County Council to deliver projects related to economic growth, skills and health priorities.
+This partnership is critical to support the delivery of the strategic, social, and environmental infrastructure that is required to help facilitate future inclusive growth in South Staffordshire.